maffinyep/seranade-docs/model/hashing/readme.md

 # Alias derivarion

+In those scenarios we don't need anymore to store any `Nick` into the data model, `Nick` can be derived locally.

 ## S-Table Hashing

-We can figure `Nick` aliases like an hashing of thier primary keys.
+We can figure `Nick` aliases like hashing of their primary keys.
 Then an `S-table` will bind hashing to representation.
-In this scenation we don't need anymore to store any `Nick`  into the data model, `Nick` colud be derived locally.

-Let's see example of hashing.
+Let's see a toy example of hashing.
 Imagine a simple `S-table` like this:

 | Byte | Word |
 |---|---|